BruceMacD/DOTA-Match-Odds-Calculator/README.md

-# eSmarts
+# DOTA 2 eSports Odds Calculator
 Smart predictions for DOTA 2 match results.

 Developed for Atlantic Lottery Hackathon 005.

 ## What is this?

-eSmarts is a tool for processing large amounts of Dota 2 match data to determine team rankings.
+This is a tool for processing large amounts of Dota 2 match data to determine team rankings.
 These rankings are then used to determine the probability of a given team winning a match.

 ## Instructions